peacewalker122/peacewalker122/README.md

 - 👋 Hi, I’m @peacewalker122
 - 👀 I’m interested in DSA
-- 🌱 I’m currently learning Rust & Go-Concurrency
+- 🌱 I’m currently learning Rust & Go

 <!---
 peacewalker122/peacewalker122 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.